laiti/ruuvistack/README.md

 #### Connecting to InfluxDB

 By default the InfluxDB is accessible only from Grafana and Ruuvibridge containers.
 Should you wish to run the InfluxDB command, you need to open the port.
 One way is to enable the `port:` statement from `compose.yaml` and restart container.
-You can create InfluxDB client config to your home directory (`~/.influxdbv2/configs`) with `make influxdb-config`.
+You can create InfluxDB client config to your home directory (`~/.influxdbv2/configs`) with `make config`.

 #### Create ruuvi bucket and config